GoldToothRichards/GoldToothRichards/README.md

 # Hi there, I'm Jacob Crabtree 👋

 Welcome to my GitHub profile!

-I'm a developer, a blockchain/AI enthusiast, and a qualified nerd.
+I am a developer, a blockchain/AI enthusiast, and a qualified nerd.
 I'm currently working as the Backend Engineering Lead at [Sizzle.gg](https://sizzle.gg).

 ## 🛠️ Tools & Technologies